 Jorge Van Krieken, whose researches were, until 2007, documented on his website, ReporterX.net, is a dissenting freelance journalist who values his independence above all else and has published many articles about the Casa Pia scandal.

 In 2004 he published an article in 24 Horas about what is perhaps the most shocking aspect of the entire case — the role played by the ‘album’ of photos which had been used by the police as a means of gathering allegations.
 It transpired that the same album which had been used to seek allegations against Paulo Pedroso had been used against all the defendants who are currently standing trial.
 The first edition of the album, compiled at the outset of the case, contained photographs of some 30 different people.
-The second edition had photos of 84 people, and the third edition contained 127 people, whose names were eventually made public.
+The second edition had photos of 84 people, and the third edition contained 127 people, whose names

 In November 2006 he gave evidence to the Casa Pia trial on behalf of the defence.
 During his testimony he made it quite clear that he was not seeking to place new facts before the court.
 Rather he was offering a fresh analysis of evidence which was already in their possession.
 This was misreported in some newspapers by journalists who were hostile to his views as an admission that he had no new evidence, and therefore as a victory for the prosecution.